Navigation

 Colchicine Consumer Information

-Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
-Many people using this medication do not have serious side effects.
+Your doctor has prescribed this medication because the benefit outweighs the risk of side effects.
+Many people using this medication do not experience serious side effects.

-A very serious allergic reaction to this drug is rare.
-However, seek immediate medical attention if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
+A serious allergic reaction to this drug is rare.
+However, seek immediate medical attention if you notice symptoms of a serious allergic reaction, including rash, itching or swelling (especially of the face, tongue, or throat), severe dizziness, or trouble breathing.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.

-Call your doctor for medical advice about side effects.
-You may report side effects to FDA at 1-800-FDA-1088.
+In the US: Call your doctor for medical advice about side effects.
+You may report side effects to the FDA at 1-800-FDA-1088.

-In Canada - Call your doctor for medical advice about side effects.
+In Canada: Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Colchicine Professional Information